lucidsolns/terraform-vm-proxmox/README.md

 # Prerequisites

-To use this Terraform module the following pre-requisites must be met:
+To use this Terraform module, the following pre-requisites must be met:
 1. Add your root proxmox credentials to a `.tfvars` file
 1. Install the hookscript on your Proxmox host, into the `local:snippets` storage
 1. Create a VM template (e.g. Flatcar Linux)